Alert Source Discuss

 Data Manager Contract

-• Data Manager MAY use IDataIndex.read() or IDataObject.read() to read data from Data Objects
+• Data Manager SHOULD use IDataIndex.read() or IDataObject.read() to read data from Data Objects

-• Data Manager MAY use IDataIndex.write() to write data to Data Objects
+• Data Manager MUST use IDataIndex.write() to write data to Data Objects

 • Data Manager MAY share Data Point with other Data Managers